-USGS, in partnership with Point Blue, recently launched an online flood map.
+The United States Geological Survey, in partnership with Point Blue, recently launched an online flood map.
 They wanted to update the site to responsive web and make the tool more useful for a wider audience.

-In order to make the data more accessible to designed an educational on-boarding experience.
+The users who knew about the tool didn’t know what to do with it.
+In order to make the data more accessible I designed an educational on-boarding experience.

 I completed this project alongside a team of designers working on this responsive map tool: